 Form 990-N from previous years cannot be filed if previously missed.
 Only current year 990-N forms may be filed.
 Therefore, if a lodge has a December tax year end and forgets to file the 2019 tax return by December 31, 2020, the lodge should instead file a 2020 tax return.
 The Pension Protection Act (PPA) of 2006 requires the IRS to revoke the tax-exempt status of any organization that fails to meet its annual filing requirement for three consecutive years.

 In order to fill out the mail-in form and save it to your computer, please install the latest version of Adobe Reader

 Please read the IRS Form 990-N (e-Postcard) User Guide carefully.
 When filing the e-postcard, after clicking SUBMIT, do not leave the site, but instead give the IRS up to 10 minutes to process the filing and then click GET UPDATED STATUS.
 When you do this, the IRS will show you whether your filing was accepted or rejected.

 Please contact Bob Krone at firstname.lastname@example.org if your filing is rejected, you have lost your tax-exempt status, you have an issue with your EIN or you have any tax- or accounting-related questions.

-The Grand Lodge is utilizing Sassetti LLC to help our lodges meet these IRS filing requirements for a fee to be paid by the local lodge.
+The National FOP is utilizing Sassetti LLC to help our lodges meet these IRS filing requirements for a fee to be paid by the local lodge.
 For assistance with filing Forms 990, 990-EZ or 990-N, you may contact Sassetti using this contact form.
 Sassetti also provides audit and other accounting services, including analyzing internal controls.

-In order to have your lodge name added to the Federal Income Tax Group Exemption Roster of the Grand Lodge, please submit the Request for Group Exemption form below.
+In order to have your lodge name added to the Federal Income Tax Group Exemption Roster of the National FOP, please submit the Request for Group Exemption form below.